 - Some apartments have been reserved for isolation and quarantine space.

 - Strict public health safeguards have been adopted for all on-campus housing.

 - Common areas in residence halls have been reconfigured for reduced seating and occupancy.
-In some

-	cases, common areas are closed for the fall.
-Cleaning and sanitizing of public and community spaces,

-	including community bathrooms, have been increased.
+In some cases, common areas are closed.
+Cleaning and sanitizing of public and community spaces, including community bathrooms, have been increased.

-	- No off-campus guests or visitors are allowed in residential spaces during the fall term.
-This

-	includes non-SLU guests and SLU students who live off campus.
-Students who live on campus will be

-	able to visit one another in residential buildings.
+- No off-campus guests or visitors are allowed in residential spaces during the academic year.
+This includes non-SLU guests and SLU students who live off campus.
+Students who live on campus will be able to visit one another in residential buildings.

-	- Face masks will be required in all common areas, including hallways, elevators, laundry rooms,
+- Face masks are required in all common areas, including hallways, elevators, laundry rooms, etc.

-	etc.

-	- Plexiglass barriers have been installed at residence reception desks and hand sanitizer stations

-	have been installed at all residential building entrances.
-Residents also have access to sanitizing

-	wipes for common areas and high-traffic surfaces.
+- Plexiglass barriers have been installed at residence reception desks and hand sanitizer stations have been installed at all residential building entrances.
+Residents also have access to sanitizing wipes for common areas and high-traffic surfaces.